 Our Service Systems research group has been working alongside leading companies and organisations such as MOOG, IBM, Rolls-Royce, British Airways, and the NHS, to actively shape research and teaching in this area.
 In engineering companies for example, there has been a fundamental shift from product-centric to service-centric thinking, whereby in order to stay competitive, a key question in any business is ‘what is my customer trying to achieve?’

 This course will review operationally how you go about using techniques to design service experience, lead change and drive business transformation.
 It will show you how you go about building reputation, relationships, and brand with your customer.
 It will help you make sense of big data, and the use of technology to effectively support service delivery.

-The project is worth 50% of the final grade and supports you in developing your personal research skills.
-Work on your project runs concurrently with your module work. .
+Your project is worth 50% of your final grade and supports you in developing your personal research skills.

 You are expected to devote an appropriate portion of your time and intellectual effort to the project during the course i.e. approximately 900 hours or 6 months study.